WiseLibs/toml-v1/README.md

 ### Source tracking

-By using the `SourceTracker`, you can retrieve [`Source`](https://github.com/WiseLibs/super-sources?tab=readme-ov-file#new-sourcefile-start-end) objects corresponding to each key and value in the original TOML file.
+By using the `SourceTracker`, you can retrieve [`Source`](https://github.com/WiseLibs/super-sources?tab=readme-ov-file#new-sourcefile-start-end) objects corresponding to each key and value in the TOML file.

 ```js
 import { parser, SourceTracker } from 'toml-v1';